Operation Military Christmas

 Sign up for Unite the USA's free monthy e-mail here!

-Please e-mail us the hero's name, picture, and service information by December 18 to firstname.lastname@example.org.
-The virtual parade will then be published in an online musical video virtual parade and you will be notified of its publication by e-mail.
-Thank you so much for the opportunity to honor heros!
+To be included in our next Virtual Parade of Heroes, please e-mail us the hero’s name, picture, and service information by January 1, 2023 to firstname.lastname@example.org.
+The virtual parade will then be published in early 2023 in an online musical video virtual parade and you will be notified of its publication by e-mail.

 How to Send a Care Package